 Iraq is home to both ancient Mesopotamia, a fertile crescent which is considered the "cradle of civilization," and the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World.
 Read more about Iraq's History.

 April Glaspie, former US Ambassador to Iraq, met with Saddam Hussein on July 25, 1990.
 Saddam asked her what the US position would be if Iraq invaded Kuwait.
-Six days later Saddam's armies attacked Kuwait.
+Eight days later Saddam's armies attacked Kuwait.
 To see her response, see our Timeline, 1990-2008.